 The name defined by administrator is associated with a VLAN group.
-Valid letters are A-Z, a-z, 0-9, " - " and "" characters.
+Invalid letters are #,%,&,' and " (total 5 letters).
+Other special characters will not be accepted.
 The maximal length is 15 characters.

 VLAN identifier.
 Each tag-based VLAN group has a unique VID.
-It appears only in tag-based and Double-tag mode.
+It appears only in tag-based or Double-tag mode.